seanox/aspect-js/manual/en/datasource.md

 DataSource is based on static data.
 Therefore, the implementation uses a cache to minimize network access.

-The data is queried via XPath, the result can be concatenated and aggregated and the result can be transformed with XSLT.
+The data is queried via XPath.
+The result can be concatenated and aggregated and the result can be transformed with XSLT.

 _Why the term NoSQL is used?_